barryclark/jekyll-now/BTH-Wiki.md

 ###

 # API Extension
-The Orchestration API can be easily extended by editing or adding to the methods
+The Orchestration API can be easily extended by editing or adding to the methods inside of PYBIND11_EMBEDDED_MODULE(mgr, m) function.

 # Upcoming